scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 1. Set up:
  * Install R and RStudio
  * Clone regional assessment repository on Desktop
-2. Become familiar with the [OHI Toolbox File System](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/file_system.md#file-system)
+2. Become familiar with the OHI Toolbox File System

 Detailed instructions for step 1 are provided below for users who want to either:

- * work with GitHub (See: Accessing repository with GitHub), or
+ * work with GitHub (See: Accessing repository with GitHubsection), or
- * work without GitHub (See: Accessing repository without GitHub).
+ * work without GitHub (See: Accessing repository without GitHub section).

-Once the user has completed steps 1 and 2, they will then be able to make changes to the Toolbox to calculate regional scores (See: ['Using the Toolbox for a Regional assessment'](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/use_tbx_regional_assessment.md#using-the-toolbox-for-a-regional-assessment) section below.
+Once the user has completed steps 1 and 2, they will then be able to make changes to the Toolbox to calculate regional scores (See: 'Using the Toolbox for a Regional assessment' section below).

 ## Accessing repositories with GitHub